italoag/kong-on-openshift/README.md

-# How to deploy Kong with Openshift
+# How to deploy Kong into Openshift

 **Setup the project**